 My published writing focuses on nineteenth-century cultural and intellectual life, and almost every article situates its subject in a transatlantic context.
-My books on these subjects include Scholarly Means to Evangelical Ends: The New Haven Scholars and the Transformation of Higher Learning in America, 1830-1890 (Johns Hopkins University Press, 1986), and The Victorian Homefront: American Cultural and Intellectual Life, 1860-1880 (1991, new ed., Cornell University Press, 2001).
+Next year Cambridge University Press will publish my Lincoln's Global Lessons.
+Other books on these subjects include Scholarly Means to Evangelical Ends: The New Haven Scholars and the Transformation of Higher Learning in America, 1830-1890 (Johns Hopkins University Press, 1986), and The Victorian Homefront: American Cultural and Intellectual Life, 1860-1880 (1991, new ed., Cornell University Press, 2001).
 Recent work includes articles on books and reading in everyday life, from the best sellers of the eighteenth century through Harry Potter.
 For recent articles see the August 2011 issue of the Journal of Southern History and The History of the Book in America, Vol. 3 (2007).

 A proud Buffalonian, who loves winter sports, especially skiing, I attended Vassar College and earned my B.A. degree cum laude and with honors in American Studies from Barnard College.
 After completing my M.A. degree at New York University, I earned my Ph.D. degree in American Studies from Boston University.